department-of-veterans-affairs/vets-website/content/pages/million-veteran-program/privacy.md

 The MVP database uses a special code to store your information in order to protect your privacy.
 Select MVP staff members have access to these codes, but researchers don’t.
 They can’t see your information.

-Researchers also use strict security processes so that only authorized personnel can access computers or areas with MVP information.
+Researchers also use strict security processes to make sure only authorized personnel can access computers or areas with MVP information.

 ### If you have questions about privacy, you can: